South Padre Island

 Contact with humans and human development can cause turtles to “false crawl,” or enter the beach without nesting.
 Protection of what’s left of the wild, undeveloped coastline of South Padre Island is critical to helping these turtles—and numerous other threatened species in the region—replenish their populations.

 In 2000, The Nature Conservancy and its partners came together to safeguard nearly 25,000 acres of South Padre Island.
 Nearly two decades later, we’re still working to protect the Gulf Coast.
-This year, we’re collaborating with the U.S. Fish and Wildlife Service, National Fish and Wildlife Foundation and Natural Resource Damage Assessment trustees—the Texas Commission on Environmental Quality, Texas Parks and Wildlife Department and the General Land Office—to add over 6,200 acres to that number in the largest conservation effort on South Padre Island in two decades.
+Most recently, we collaborated with the U.S. Fish and Wildlife Service, National Fish and Wildlife Foundation and Natural Resource Damage Assessment trustees—the Texas Commission on Environmental Quality, Texas Parks and Wildlife Department and the General Land Office—to add over 6,200 acres to that number in the largest conservation effort on South Padre Island in two decades.
 By protecting portions of the remaining wild, undeveloped Texas coastline, its beauty and integrity will be preserved for people and nature for decades to come.